hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/206_what_we_believe_in.md

 The soul has neither sex, nor caste, nor imperfection

-We believe that nowhere throughout the Vedas, Darshanas, or Purânas, or Tantras, is it ever said that the soul has any sex, creed, or caste.
+We believe that nowhere throughout the Vedas, Darshanas, or Purānas, or Tantras, is it ever said that the soul has any sex, creed, or caste.
 Therefore we agree with those who say, "What has religion to do with social reforms?"
 But they must also agree with us when we tell them that